 Abusers often use immigration status to prevent victims from leaving,

 so many believe they are trapped.
-Let us help you determine if you qualify
+Let VAWA lawyers near you help determine

 Call the National Domestic Violence Hotline for Information